gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/01-introduction.md

 If you're brand new to Markdown, read this tutorial in order.
 If you have some Markdown experience, use the list of topics on the left side of the page to find a topic you want to learn more about.

+With GitHub Pages, Jekyll, and some simple Markdown skills, you can create enticing, well-structured online documents.
+And, with a _Docs as Code_ approach, you can bring your development team along with you.

 [1]: https://www.writethedocs.org/guide/docs-as-code/
 [2]: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll
 [3]: https://github.com/collections/github-pages-examples